 iOS for iPhone and iPad

-The Linux-based Android operating system has become more and more widespread recently with smartphones and tablets.
-Android drives millions of smartphones from large vendors including Samsung (Galaxy), Motorola (Xoom), Sony Ericsson (X10), HTC (Dream), Acer, Dell and many others.
-The operating system itself doesn't offer any PDF features, so PDFlib products are very useful on this platform.
+The Linux-based Android operating system is very popular for smartphones and tablets.
+Android drives hundreds of millions of smartphones from a variety of vendors.
+Since the operating system itself doesn't offer any PDF features, PDFlib products are very useful on this platform.

 PDFlib products offer many advantages over the built-in PDF features of iOS which support only very basic PDF generation:

-While iOS supports only PDF 1.4 (the version introduced with Acrobat 5), PDFlib products support the latest PDF versions up to the format used by Acrobat X. The difference is that users are missing many graphics and interactive features, and developers cannot take advantage of file format benefits such as improved compression.
+While iOS supports only PDF 1.4 (the version introduced with Acrobat 5 back in 2001!), PDFlib products support the latest PDF versions up to the format used by Acrobat DC.
+The difference is that users are missing many graphics and interactive features, and developers cannot take advantage of file format benefits such as improved compression.

 PDFlib products support all flavors of PDF encryption including strong AES-256 encryption, Unicode passwords, and advanced permission settings.

-PDFlib products can generate Tagged PDF for improved accessibility and content repurposing.
+PDFlib products can generate Tagged PDF including PDF/UA for improved accessibility and content repurposing.

 Embedded Linux operating systems run on a great variety of hardware platforms, and are often used in industrial environments.
 Embedded Linux is highly popular among vendors of industry and consumer systems of many kinds, ranging from industrial and measuring equipment to communications devices and PBXs.